March 5, 2024

 SPGs reputation was one that was shrouded in mystery: brilliant engineers, all siloed away working on a top secret project, like a fractal of Apple itself.

 As part of the rotation project placement process, engineers are encouraged to chat with their prospective future manager to get a sense of what their work would consist of.
-This was in early 2021 at the height of covid, when everyone was working at home, so naturally, I hopped on a video call with Ian Goodfellow.
+This was at the height of COVID-19 in early 2021 when everyone was working at home, so naturally, I hopped on a video call with Ian Goodfellow.
 I had no inkling who I was talking to at the time, only that he was director of the team I would be working under.
 I remember asking pretty good questions about the culture and which of the project proposals he considered to be highest priority—it was a complicated computer vision modeling project using GANs.
 I had never written a convolutional neural network in my life, so naturally I thought, how hard could it be?”

 Towards the end of the call, Ian said something to the effect of, well, I trust that you’re a strong programmer, so I’m not going to test you with a coding problem.”
-Later, seeing the rigor of interview questions asked of job applicants, I doubt I would have ever made it in to SPG through the front door.
+A very different trajectory laid behind that door.

 Learning fast

 At SPG, I worked on autonomous systems.
-My project focused on training models to realistically match the final output of the sense stack’s estimates of the environment, conditioned on simulator state.
-This would open up a fast way to run noisy simulation for training agents with sim-to-real transfer (compared to photorealistic rendering and running the full sense stack).
-This was a tough problem.
+My project focused on training models to predict noisy outputs from the sense stack’s estimates of the environment, conditioning on ground truth (or simulator state at inference time).
+This would open up a fast way to run realistic simulation for training RL policies and evaluating imitation learning & RL models (compared to photorealistically rendering scenes and running the full sense stack).
 To generalize, your model has to internalize some causal physics on visibility.
 In a real-world setting, it’s hard to collect counterfactual ground truth data—what would our perception of the environment have been had X object not been there?
-Over a large dataset, this problem is alleviated but not fully solved.
-A clever use of Laplacian Pyramid with CNN was useful for separately dealing with global and detailed information.
-There was also a matter of temporal consistency, which can be crudely handled by conditioning on more past frames.
+Only with a sufficiently large dataset can you begin to marginalize over these scenarios.
+Then I was worried about architecture—would U-Nets struggle with non-local causality (i.e. an occlusion on the left side of an image might affect visibility elsewhere)?
+With much help from coworkers, we tried many approaches to answer these questions and progressively worked our way towards decent performance with a Laplacian CNN.

-It was a blessing that I dived in fully determined to earn the confidence placed in me, with no fear of the mountain I needed to climb.
-SPG was full of amazing engineers and researchers, and I learned an unbelievable amount working alongside them.
-I attribute much of my knowledge as a machine learning practitioner to my time there listening and asking questions, reading papers, writing PyTorch, and running experiments.
-It felt like a graduate education in miniature: I could ask about a technique from a textbook and hear from industry veterans about the caveats, when to use it, and suggestions on related papers to read.
+SPG was full of amazing engineers and researchers—I attribute a good chunk of my foundational knowledge as a machine learning practitioner to my time there listening and asking questions, reading papers, writing PyTorch, and running experiments.
+It felt like a graduate education in miniature!

 Local minima

-The other reason my stint at SPG felt cursed was that I felt I was in a professional local minima.
-Even at my lowest, I had a fire inside me to learn ML, but it was hard to imagine leaving and finding a considerably better learning environment.
-Going to grad school had an insurmountable opportunity cost compared to getting paid to work with some of the best in the industry.
-Even if I was willing to leave, limited opportunities to publish or talk about my work due to NDA made grad school application prospects murky.
-It was unclear whether I could pass interviews at other companies for similar positions.
+The other reason was that I felt I was in a local minima re: learning.
+Even at my lowest, I had a fire inside me to continuously get better at ML, but it was hard to imagine leaving and finding a considerably better learning environment at, say, grad school.
+Opportunity costs aside, my limited publishable work made grad school application prospects murky.

 Epilogue